-Purpose Function Statement
+Purpose function Statement

 am_insert INSERT

 am_delete DELETE

 am_update UPDATE

 If you do support insert, delete, and update transactions for data in extspaces, you might need to write and call routines for transaction management from the purpose functions that create transactions.
 The database server has no mechanism to roll back external data if an error prevents the database server from committing a complete set of transactions to the corresponding virtual table.
-For more information, refer to "Determining Transaction Success or Failure" on page 3-26.

 If you do not supply functions for am\insert, am\update, or am\delete, or you do not set the appropriate purpose flags, the database server cannot process the corresponding SQL statement and issues an error.

-For information about the purpose flags, refer to "Avoiding Database Server Exceptions" on page 3-27.
+"Determine transaction success or failure" on page 3-26